 The oil filter is to be changed at the second oil change.
-Refer to the Engine Owner's Manual for more information.
+Refer to the Engine Owner's Manual or Maintenance section of this manual for more information.

 WELDING PROCESS

 For any electrodes the procedures should be kept within the rating of the machine.
 For electrode information see the appropriate Lincoln publication.